czerwonk/hakanai/README.md

 #### Server-Level IP Whitelisting

-Hakanai also supports server-level IP whitelisting that bypasses upload size limits for trusted networks.
-This is useful for internal services, monitoring systems, or backup operations that need to upload larger files.
+Hakanai supports server-level IP whitelisting that serves two purposes:
+1. **Bypass upload size limits** for trusted networks (internal services, monitoring systems, backup operations)
+2. **Required for admin API access** when `--enable-admin-token` is used

+This provides defense-in-depth security by ensuring administrative operations can only be performed from trusted networks.

 **Configuration:**
 ```bash